 Hospitals will be urged to put measures in place that will cut “avoidable” mistakes such as bedsores, blood clots and medication errors.
 Mr Hunt wants these to be in place by 2016-17, and believes they could save up to 6,000 lives over a three-year period.

 Action Against Medical Accidents (AvMA) chief executive Peter Walsh hailed the move as “potentially the biggest advance in patients’ rights and patient safety since the creation of the NHS,” and praised Mr Hunt’s “insight and leadership”.

 He also called for an end to the culture of cover-ups within the NHS and “a lack of honesty when things go wrong”.

 Making your clinical negligence claim

-While these measures are intended to reduce mistakes and make it easier to ascertain how and why they happened, there will always be cases where errors on the part of a medical professional cause patients to suffer from avoidable illness or injury.
+While these measures are intended to reduce mistakes and make it easier to ascertain how and why they happened, there will always be cases where errors on the part of medical professional cause patients to suffer from avoidable illness or injury.

 If this happens to you, it is important to speak to experienced clinical negligence solicitors who can help you secure the maximum compensation you deserve.

 Sheldon Davidson Solicitors are Manchester's Personal Injury Specialists with expertise in settling a broad range of Personal Injury Claims, including everything from Electrocution Claims to Medical Negligence Claims, such as Lung Cancer Misdiagnosis Claims.

 We have a strong record of obtaining practical financial support and high-quality medical care for our clients.
 To find out more about pursuing your claim, contact our team or fill in our online claim form.